The best Hanukkah recipes are decadent. It’s a holiday all about celebrating the miracle of oil, after all.

 Honey Cake is the sweet treat many Jews eat on Rosh Hashanah, AKA Jewish New Year, as a symbol of hope for a sweet year to come.
 But it's also the perfect ending to a festive Hanukkah feast.
 This one is deliciously moist with an alluringly crisp edge.

-You can make a gluten-free version by substituting gluten-free brown rice flour for the flour.
-You can also jazz up the recipe by adding thinly sliced scallions or substituting sweet potatoes, parsnips, or apples for some (or all) of the potatoes.
+These classic latkes are easy to make for a crowd.
+You can jazz up the recipe by adding thinly sliced scallions or substituting sweet potatoes, parsnips, or apples for some (or all) of the potatoes.
 This recipe serves about 4 people and is easily doubled or tripled.

 Prep Time15 minutes